jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 While the antagonists are fighting it, the Internet Age and its era of mass-collaboration is already here.
 I included some collaboration projects below.
 Not only should you take a minute to try them out, you should sit back and realize what you're doing.
 Because with no managers, consultants, and timesheets, you can work with others to advance humanity with nothing but a laptop, the internet, and you.

-So, while antagonists are polishing their participation trophies, you can earn yourself something to be really proud of.

 One day soon, your job will likewise require so little travel, stress, and time.
 And no, you won't lose your job.
 It's the head-office types, the HR reps, the eight different bosses, the people with no frontline skills who are unneeded in the era of mass-collaboration.
 That's why they fear the Internet Age so much.

 [Galaxy Zoo](https://www.zooniverse.org" target="_blank): Help astronomers classify stars and galaxies.
 You might even be the first to discover something new.